Limbo (2021 film)

-Limbo is a 2021 Hong Kong action thriller film directed by Cheang Pou-soi and starring Gordon Lam, Cya Liu, Mason Lee and Hiroyuki Ikeuchi.
+Limbo is a 2021 Hong Kong action thriller film directed by Soi Cheang and starring Gordon Lam, Cya Liu, Mason Lee and Hiroyuki Ikeuchi.
 The film is based on the novel Wisdom Tooth by Chinese novelist Lei Mi.

 The film had its worldwide premiere at the 71st Berlin International Film Festival on 1 March 2021, and was theatrically released in Hong Kong on 18 November 2021.
+The film enjoyed box office success in France.

 Plot

 Rookie police officer Will Yam (Mason Lee) is a recent graduate of the police academy.
 Due to a wave of serial killings, Will is partnered with veteran officer Cham Lau (Gordon Lam), who was recently reinstated on the force.
 However, the duo is unable to solve the cases and instead causes a series of incidents.
-Later, Cham re-encounters a drug-addicted street urchin, Wong To (Cya Liu), who ran over his wife and daughter in the past, and his anger makes him spiral out of control and continuously abuses her.
+Later, Cham re-encounters a drug-addicted street urchin, Wong To (Cya Liu), who ran over his wife and daughter in the past, and his anger makes him spiral out of control and continuously abuse her.
 Will clumsily loses his pistol, which is found by the serial killer.
 With the killer lurking in the city, a crisis grows closer.